The National Endurance Group - Athletics Ireland

 People:

-The group will be led by 4 coaches who will act as co-ordinators/points of contact for different sub-event areas, namely:
+The group is led by 4 coaches who will act as co-ordinators/points of contact for different sub-event areas, namely:

 • 800/1500m: Joe Ryan